davelens/fvtt-party-resources/README.md

 ![Downloads](https://img.shields.io/github/downloads/davelens/fvtt-party-resources/total?style=for-the-badge&label=Downloads+total)

 Party Resources is a module that allows you to store party-wide numeric values, scoped by the active game world.

-If this sounds abstract to you, consider the following example:
+## Example
 I run my 5e games with party-based inspiration, rather than individual inspiration.
 The maximum inspiration a party can earn equals the total number of players.
 I needed a way to manage this value per game world in Foundry, and